Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 After a full day of wine tasting in the Yarra Valley, it would be a pity to head back to the big smoke… Instead, stay for at least on night on a property nestled in the valley, where you can continue to enjoy the beautiful country scenery and perhaps additional tastings of your purchases from the day.

-Two of the three luxurious cottages at Chestnut Glade in Narbethong are dog-friendly, the two-bedroom Lucenti, plus the Asian-influenced one-bedroom Nanking Cottage, with its own Japanese-style garden.
+At Chestnut Glade in Narbethong two of the three luxurious cottages are dog-friendly, the two-bedroom Lucenti, plus the Asian-influenced one-bedroom Nanking Cottage, with its own Japanese-style garden.
 Both feature an open fire place and a spa bath, plus a kennel.

 At the Alpaca Ridge Farmstay B&B, just outside Healesville, enquire about staying in the two-bedroom self-contained guest suite.
 Surrounded by nature and with plenty of large, grassy spaces, pets are welcome by prior arrangement.
 A dog kennel plus bowls are provided – just bring your pet’s bed.
 Note that as the guest studio is not fenced, your dog needs to remain on leash.